psmits/dissertation/proposal/outline.md

             - Court Jester Barnosky2001a
                 - problems
         - life history/natural history traits
+            - definition
+                - intersection of effect and species-selection
+                - evolutionary paleoecology sensu Kitchell1985a
             - expected time to extinction as measure of "fitness"
                 - differential survivorship based on more "fit" traits
                 - Cooper1984